healeycodes/py-looper/README.md

 ffmpeg - https://www.ffmpeg.org/ - is required but may be installed automatically and/or will have already been installed by another program.

 pip - https://pip.pypa.io/en/stable/installing/ - is required.
-It's the standard Python package manager.
+It's the standard Python package manager, and is sometimes installed when Python is.

 ### Installation

 Navigate to the py-looper folder via terminal or cmd `cd py-looper`

-Install dependencies via `pip install -r requirements.txt`
+Install dependencies via `pip install -r requirements.txt`.
+Or just `pip install moviepy` as there's only one dependency.

 ### Running